-ing pleasure.
+You said: 'It is not good that man should be alone, let us give him a companion who is like himself.'
+7 Now, Lord, I take my sister to myself in sincerity and love, not merely seeking pleasure.
 Have mercy on us and grant us a long life together."
-8Together they said, "Amen," 9 and returned to bed for the night.
+Together they said, "Amen," and returned to bed for the night.

 Ragouel got up early and called his servants and told them to dig a grave.
 10 For he said to himself, "What if this man should also die and we become an object of scorn and reproach."
-11Then Ragouel entered the house and said to his wife, 12 Edna, "Send one of the maidservants to see if Tobias is alive.
-If he has died, we will bury him without anyone knowing."
+11 Then Ragouel entered the house and said to his wife, 12 Edna, "Send one of the maidservants to see if Tobias is alive.
+If he has died, we will bury him without anyone knowing.'

 13The maidservant opened the door and saw them asleep.
 14 She then went to tell them that Tobias was alive.
-15 Ragouel blessed the Lord saying, "May you be blessed, O Lord, with all pure and holy blessings.
+15Ragouel blessed the Lord saying, "May you be blessed, O Lord, with all pure and holy blessings.
 May the saints and all your creatures bless you.
 May all the angels and the elect bless you forever.
-16May you be blessed for having filled me with joy.
+16 May you be blessed for having filled me with joy.
 What I feared has not happened, but you have treated us with great kindness 17 and have had mercy on these two who are only children.
 Have mercy on them, Lord, and give them your grace and protection so that they may be blessed with good health and great joy all their lives.
 May they always live in your grace."